sonm-io/fan-control/README.md

 ## Adjusting temperature range

 By default:
-- MIN temp=50 (fan speed will be set to 0, if temperature drops below this value),
+- MIN fan speed = 40% (when GPU temp is below MIN temp),
+- MIN temp=50˚C,
-- MAX temp=70 (fan speed will be set to 100 if temperature rises above this value),
+- MAX temp=70˚C (fan speed will be set to 100 if temperature rises above this value),
-- Between MIN and MAX fan speed adjust graguatelly.
+- Between MIN and MAX fan speed adjust graguatelly,
+- CRITICAL GPU temp = 87˚C (when GPU temp exceed this value, script initiates force reboot).

 If you want to change this values:
 - edit /etc/sonm/fan-control.txt